 By Christopher Moschella, CPA, CISA | Risk Advisory Services Manager | Cybersecurity Team Leader

-At Keiter, we are fortunate to have extensive in-house cybersecurity expertise who are serious about cybersecurity and battle every day to keep our client data secure.
-Keiter has embraced a three pronged approach to security which encompasses strong governance practices, technical defenses and training, as well as legal considerations and cyber insurance (because there is no such this as perfect security).
+At Keiter, we are fortunate to have extensive in-house cybersecurity experts who are serious about cybersecurity and battle every day to keep our client data secure.
+Keiter has embraced a three-pronged approach to security which encompasses strong governance practices, technical defenses, and training, as well as legal considerations and cyber insurance (because there is no such this as perfect security).
 Additionally, several of the security services we’ve developed for our own use are also available to our clients, including:

 - Annual security awareness training

-- Simulated phishing campaigns to train our team to identify malicious email
+- Simulated phishing campaigns to train our team to identify a malicious email

 - Penetration testing and vulnerability scanning

 - Annual internal cybersecurity risk assessments

 Cyber risk is a lamentable reality, but it is a reality.
 We are working hard every day to protect the data entrusted to us by our clients, and to provide cybersecurity services to help our clients stay secure.

 Interested in leveraging the three-pronged approach to data security for your business?
 Contact our Cybersecurity Team.
 We are here to help.

 - Data Breach – It can happen to you!

 - SOC for Cybersecurity: An Answer to Leadership’s Cybersecurity Responsibilities